LinkedIn catches so much unfair shade.

 I help __________________ (do) __________________ so they can ___________.

 If you were around for Getting Clients month, you’ll remember this simple exercise from Copyblogger.
-It’s literally the second sentence of my profile.
+I’ve used it literally as the second sentence of my profile.

 So maybe you help engineering firms create websites that highlight their technical expertise so they can drive more business.
 Or maybe you help design firms create content for underserved markets so they can diversify their customer base.
 Whatever it is, get it out there and be direct (and if you’re having a hard time figuring that out, this will help you get going.)